passiv/snaptrade-php-sdk/README.md

 ### `snaptrade.accountInformation.getUserAccountDetails`<a id="snaptradeaccountinformationgetuseraccountdetails"></a>

-Return details of a specific investment account
+Returns an account object with details for the specified account, including the total account market value.

 #### 🛠️ Usage<a id="🛠️-usage"></a>